 Our policies and practices for supporting your success with our software are based on your feedback and the following principles.

 - Establishing a ‘new normal’ for support duration.
-Historically, we’ve provided standard (defect and non-defect) product technical support for a minimum of three years from the date the product release was made generally available by IBM, with the option to get support extensions for at least an additional two years following a product’s end of support (EOS) date for an extra charge set by IBM (so-called Standard ‘3+2’ support).
-Over the past few years we have aggressively moved many of the 2000+ products in our software portfolio to Enhanced ‘5+3’ Support – a minimum of five full years of standard support from the date the product release was made generally available by IBM, with the option to get support extensions for at least an additional three years following a product’s EOS date for an extra charge set by IBM.
-In line with your feedback, we intend to continue to apply our Enhanced Support policy to an increasing number of our IPLA* and ICA** software products.
+Historically, we’ve provided standard (defect and non-defect) product technical support for a minimum of three years from the date the product release was made generally available by IBM, with the option to get support extensions for at least an additional two years following a product’s End of Support (EOS) date for an extra charge set by IBM (so-called Standard ‘3+2’ support).
+Over the past few years we have aggressively moved many of the products in our software portfolio to Enhanced ‘5+3’ support – a minimum of five full years of standard support from the date the product release was made generally available by IBM, with the option to get support extensions for at least an additional three years following a product’s EOS date for an extra charge set by IBM.
+In line with your feedback, we intend to continue to apply our Enhanced Support policy to an increasing number of our International Program License Agreement (IPLA) and IBM Customer Agreement (ICA) software products (refer to the EOS link for the support period that applies).
 You have more flexibility to migrate to new versions on the schedule dictated by your business needs, without worrying that you will ‘run out of support’.

 Providing value across multiple versions of software.
 We know that you want to exact the maximum value from your investment in the software you use to run your business.
 One of our new initiatives will be to support, on a going-forward basis for select IBM branded products that have not previously announced an EOS date, not only the ‘current’ version of the product, but also up to two previous versions, in an effort to limit disruptive technology transitions.
 In this context, a ‘version’ is a major functional enhancement level.
 While not every IBM software product will be subject to this new initiative, our initial focus is to support key products from all of our software brands, and expand the number of products over time.
 This initiative may help customers reduce the number of products for which they need to acquire extended support.
 The aim is to give you time to ‘catch up’ to the current version while being covered by support under an attractive pricing structure.